 Social/behavioral epidemiology recognizes that many of the major diseases affecting today's population are related to social forces and lifestyles.
-Poverty, structural racism, diet, exercise, and use of legal drugs are among the most important contributors to disease, death, and disability in developed countries.
+Poverty, structural racism, diet, exercise, and substance use are among the most important contributors to disease, death, and disability in developed countries.
 To understand modern disease epidemics and to develop ways of preventing them, students learn the origins of these patterns and the ways in which they may be mitigated or altered.